aliKhaled01/AVR_Atmega32_Drivers-/README.md

 # AVR_Atmega32_Drivers-
-this repo contains different drivers for  Atmega32 peripheral
+this repo contains the mapping of the Atmega32 MC memory